sunpy/ndcube/docs/ndcube.rst

-`~ndcube.NDCube` is the fundamental class of the ndcube package and is designed to handle data contained in a single N-D array described by a single set of WCS transformation.  `~ndcube.NDCube` is subclassed from `astropy.nddata.NDData` and so inherits the same attributes for data, wcs, uncertainty, mask, meta, and unit.
+`~ndcube.NDCube` is the fundamental class of the ndcube package and is designed to handle data contained in a single N-D array described by a single set of WCS transformations.  `~ndcube.NDCube` is subclassed from `astropy.nddata.NDData` and so inherits the same attributes for data, wcs, uncertainty, mask, meta, and unit.
 The WCS object contained in the ``.wcs`` attribute is subclassed from `astropy.wcs.WCS` and